 Though not always practical, Feng Shui also states that windows and doors should be closed at night to trap the energy circulating within the room.

-Positioning lamps and candles around the space can contribute to the effect, as can swapping out your current bulbs for lower-output alternatives.
+Positioning lamps and candles around the space can contribute to the effect.
+You can also swap out your current bulbs for lower-output alternatives.
 Hanging lights and anything that could cast shadows onto the walls of bedrooms are considered bad luck, according to the rules of Feng Shui.